Microsoft Purview Information Protection: The Enterprise Guide to Sensitivity Labels, Data Classification, and DLP

 SOC 2 Type II requires documented access controls and audit trails.
 Sensitivity labels provide access control documentation.
 Purview audit logs provide the access trail for SOC 2 auditors.

-GDPR requires data classification and the ability to locate and delete personal data on request.
-Purview's content search and sensitivity label taxonomy satisfy both requirements.
-EPC Group configures GDPR-specific label sub-labels for EU personal data to separate it from general confidential content.
+GDPR requires organizations to classify data and to locate and delete personal data upon request.
+Purview's content search and sensitivity label taxonomy meet these requirements.

 Frequently asked questions